markovbio/markovbio.github.io/_posts/2023-06-03-scaling-laws-stat-phys-agency.md

 <iframe src="https://chart-studio.plotly.com/~markovbio/6.embed" height="500" width="100%" frameborder="0" loading="lazy"></iframe>

 The checkerboard heatmap shows the attentions within and between these four cells.
-Clearly some cells attend highly to other cells, and some don't attend to anything outside themself much at all.
-I think this provides a good intuition pump for answering our question: cellular states are best thought of as representing an internal model of the niche the cell finds itself in, and the encoder model asymptotically approaches a model of this internal model as we throw more data at it.
+I think this provides a good intuition pump for answering our question: cellular states are best thought of as representing an internal model of the niche the cell finds itself in, and our encoder model asymptotically approaches this local internal agent model as we more densely sample from that region of state space.

 The framework for understanding how this happens is the [free energy principle](https://en.wikipedia.org/wiki/Free_energy_principle).
 Though typically thought of as the preserve of strange neuroscientists and philosophers of mind, this framework holds the key to extending our encoder framework across scales.